 In this article, you will learn how to calculate moving average or rolling average in Excel.
 In Excel, there are various methods to calculate moving average or rolling average which will be discussed here.

-Suppose you have business sales data of 12 months and you want to see the trend in sales by calculating moving average or rolling average over a period of the last 3 months.
+Suppose you have business sales data of 12 months and you want to see the trend in sales by calculating a moving average or rolling average over a period of the last 3 months.
 You can calculate the moving average by using the following methods in Excel.

 Using the AVERAGE function in Excel

 Using the Average function, you can easily calculate a series of averages or a moving average of the required interval of time/period of a given data range of 12 months sales.
-As you need to get the series moving average of last 3 months, therefore you need to enter the cell references of first three cells in the AVERAGE function in the third adjacent cell of monthly sales data, like in cell C4, and drag or copy it down, as shown below.
+As you need to get the series moving averages of the last 3 months, therefore you need to enter the cell references of first three cells in the AVERAGE function in the third adjacent cell of monthly sales data, like in cell C4, and drag or copy it down, as shown below.

 In column C, you get a series of averages for a period of last 3 months, and that is referred to as moving the average or rolling average of last 3 months sales data.